 Yes, it jolly well would!
 The lantern emitted the characteristic peach glow of a high pressure sodium lamp after only a few minutes of warming up.

-Having had an adrenaline rush at our success, we wondered whether the next lantern along could be resurrected in the same way, especially as the bowl showed signs of being damaged by airgun pellets.
+Having had an adrenaline rush at the success, the question was raised over whether the next lantern along could be resurrected in the same way, especially as the bowl showed signs of being damaged by airgun pellets.
 Again, the lamp struck up without too much effort.

-We didn't attempt to work on the damaged Gamma 6; however, there was one final lantern that was begging to be brought back into operation...the Gamma 4!
-Thus, despite the heavy rain that was now falling, we had a look in the base compartment of the 8 m column, bringing up the fallen backboard, in order to reach the fused isolator once again, and noticed something odd - there were only two gear sets, and possibly, given the limited space on the backboard, there had never been a third...meaning that one of the lamps may never have been lit, even when the supply was still connected!
+An attempt to do anything with the damaged Gamma 6 wasn't made; however, there was one final lantern that was begging to be brought back into operation...the Gamma 4!
+Thus, despite the heavy rain that was now falling, the fallen backboard was lifted out from where it had fallen in the base, in order to reach the fused isolator once again, and noticed something odd - there were only two gear sets, and possibly, given the limited space on the backboard, there had never been a third...meaning that one of the lamps may never have been lit, even when the supply was still connected!
 Trying to convince the two connected lamps to work required a bit more work than with the Gamma 6s, owing to corrosion having set in on the connections, with them being located in the damp column base.
 The capacitors had to be disconnected completely, as they started crackling and oozing some of their internal chemicals, but with a bit of wire waggling, one lamp struggled into life, followed by the other after more coaxing!

-The only annoyance was not being able to run the third lamp, but I was amazed that we were able to activate as much as we did!
+The only annoyance was not being able to run the third lamp, but I was amazed that this much was able to be activated!

 < Previous | Next >